Foundations of regular variation on topological spaces: Random closed sets

-Thus, $\Phi$ is a bornologically consistent map between the ideal $\sR_0^{d+1}$ and $\fK_0$.
+Thus, $\varphi$ is a bornologically consistent map between the ideal $\sR_0^{d+1}$ and $\fK_0$.
 If $(\eta,\xi)$ is regularly varying on $\sR_0^{d+1}$, then $X=B_\eta(\xi)$ is regularly varying by the continuous mapping theorem.
-For instance, if $\eta$ and $\xi$ are independent, then the tail measure is supported either by singletons or by balls centred at the origin. \end{example}
+For instance, if $\eta$ and $\xi$ are independent with the same normalising functions, then the tail measure of $X$ is supported either on singletons or on balls centred at the origin.